-I’m an area rep for an organization called First Priority.
+I’m was an area rep for an organization called First Priority.
 First Priority equips students, youth workers and teach sponsors with resources and training to share the gospel through Bible clubs on their school campus.

-I get the honor of visiting a different school each week to see how the clubs are doing and offer any assistance.
+I had the honor of visiting a different school each week to see how the clubs are doing and offer any assistance.
 I had the chance to visit a high school about 20 minutes away and what a blessing it was.

 After a short while the club started and a student opened up in prayer.
 Several students attended a D-Now retreat and they were asked to share what they had learned and what they felt God had shown them.

-Get in community
+- Get in community

-Carry each other’s burdens
+- Carry each other’s burdens

-Don’t try to be someone else
+- Don’t try to be someone else

 - Find out how you relate to God, don’t mimic someone else’s walk with God.